19 Million Women Live In A Contraceptive Desert. Are You One Of Them?

-When Kyla Horn was in college, she drove home once a month.
+When Kayla Strong* was in college, she drove home once a month.
 It was nearly a two-hour trip each way, but she made it without fail for three years straight, even when it meant asking a coworker at the movie theater where she worked to switch shifts with her or leaving a mountain of homework undone.
-Horn's commitment wasn't just about seeing her family — though she did love visiting her grandparents — but because it was the only way she could reliably fill her birth control pill prescription.
+Strong's commitment wasn't just about seeing her family — though she did love visiting her grandparents — but because it was the only way she could reliably fill her birth control pill prescription.

-Horn’s college town and her hometown — both in Kentucky — are located in birth control deserts, which the reproductive rights organization Power To Decide defines as an area without “reasonable access” to a full range of contraceptive methods.
+Strong’s college town and her hometown — both in Kentucky — are located in birth control deserts, which the reproductive rights organization Power To Decide defines as an area without “reasonable access” to a full range of contraceptive methods.
 The organization designates a county a desert if there isn’t at least one clinic for every 1,000 women in need of publicly funded contraception that provides all forms of birth control, including long-acting reversible contraception (LARC), such as the IUD or the implant.

 Advertisement

-In Horn’s case, a lack of reasonable access meant she was never offered an IUD by her physician at home, though one could have made those monthly trips unnecessary.
-It also meant when she tried transferring her pill prescription, the pharmacy in her college town “couldn’t be bothered to fill it or attempt to,” Horn says.
+In Strong’s case, a lack of reasonable access meant she was never offered an IUD by her physician at home, though one could have made those monthly trips unnecessary.
+It also meant when she tried transferring her pill prescription, the pharmacy in her college town “couldn’t be bothered to fill it or attempt to,” Strong says.
 “I would say I tried four or five times before I gave up and just decided to make the drive.”
-Refinery29 reached out to the health center in Horn’s hometown for comment, and has yet to hear back.
+Refinery29 reached out to the health center in Strong’s hometown for comment, and has yet to hear back.

 “Sometimes I would think, ‘I have a lot of homework this weekend, do I really want to make that drive?’”
-Horn, now 22, remembers.
+Strong, now 22, remembers.
 “But I would always tell myself, I have to because I want to be able to have a career, and I’m not going to be able to do that if I get pregnant and have a baby to raise.
 And if I were to get pregnant, I barely have enough money for gas to get my birth control, I definitely don’t have enough to get an abortion.”

 How contraceptive deserts harm people